hopper19/hopper19/README.md

 - 🌱 I’m currently learning in depth about embedded systems programming.
 - ⚡ Fun fact: I play piano sometimes for churches and musicals.
 Origami always holds a special place in my heart.

+Here is the link to my project portfolio: https://hopper19.github.io/

 Notable courses I took:
 * Data Structures and Algorithms
 * Digital Systems